-Which is why, as the Director of our Patient Experience Lab (PXL), I am excited to share BIF’s methodology for making the transformation journey safer and easier for health leaders.
+Which is why I am excited to share BIF’s methodology for making the transformation journey safer and easier for health leaders.

 We know it’s a natural tendency for institutions and organizations in the health space to focus on existing practices and models that have had past success rather than investing in responding to changes in the market with new capabilities.
 That’s understandable because it feels safe and manageable; the truth is, that yields only small ‘tweaks’ of change.